llllllllll/codetransformer/README.rst

 more easily inspect and modify bytecode.

-``codetransformer`` is motivated by the need to override parts of the python language that is not already hooked into through data model methods.
+``codetransformer`` is motivated by the need to override parts of the python language that are not already hooked into through data model methods.
 For example:

 * Override the ``is`` and ``not`` operators.
 * Custom data structure literals.